Liberal Arts and Sciences: Literature Track

 What do Sting, Conan O'Brien, Barbara Walters, Steven Spielberg, and Michael Eisner have in common?
 They were all once English majors!
-According to Eisner, CEO of Disney, "Literature is unbelievably helpful, because no matter what business you are in, you are dealing with interpersonal relationships.
+According to Eisner, former CEO of Disney, "Literature is unbelievably helpful, because no matter what business you are in, you are dealing with interpersonal relationships.
 It gives you an appreciation of what makes people tick."

 The diversity of the aforementioned people reflects the diversity of the literature you will experience while earning your liberal arts degree with a track in Literature.

 A liberal arts degree provides you with the skills that are in demand in the workforce.
 The flexibility of the degree allows you to take your career path in directions that are diverse and exciting.
 The skills employers say they are seeking the most when hiring are written communication and critical thinking, both of which you will develop during your studies in FLCC's A.A. or A.S. liberal arts programs.

 From the classics to the contemporary, FLCC's Literature track builds the foundation for a career that centers on the written word.
 The close reading, critical analysis, reflection, ingenuity of thought and discussion, and emphasis on writing are marketable skills you will gain while pursuing your studies in Literature.

 Program Learning Outcomes